dman777/gulp-newy/README.md

   Promises are simply not needed in this case and to use them adds unnecessary overhead.
 * Why aren't you using batch style operations?
   It is not needed in this use case.
 Think about this stream as a gas pump filling your car....do you want a steady stream or do you want a bottle neck of operation end results all released at once which will still end up a steady stream?
-* Why aren't you using node `process.nextTick` or `
+* Why aren't you using node `process.nextTick` or `setImmediate` for async-like behavior?
   The majority of operations here are I/O operations.
 This means they are natively non-blocking.

-  Because of the non blocking nature of I/O opeations(in this case hitting the filesystem to check mtime), it is non blocking.
+Using these apis   would only gaurantee that each job runs next in the event queue...which is unnecessary.
+If you really wanted to set this behavior, it can be done in the gulp wraped task.